Uploading the code

 )

-With this dependency graph, when Julia encounters the expression import Priv
+With this graph (graph) dependencies when Julia encounters the expression import Priv in the package Pub with a UUID c07ecb7d-0dc9-4db7-8803-fadaaeaf08e1, the following search is performed:

 graph[UUID("c07ecb7d-0dc9-4db7-8803-fadaaeaf08e1")][:Priv]

-in the main project can refer to packages other than those that this name indicates in the dependencies, which makes identical names possible in the package system.
+As a result, the value is returned 2d15fe94-a1f7-436c-a4d8-07a9a496e01c, which means that in the context of the package Pub expression import Priv links to a public package Priv, rather than a private one, which the application depends on directly.
+Just like that by name Priv in the main project, you can refer to packages other than those that this name indicates in the dependencies, which makes identical names possible in the package system.

-has no declared dependencies in the manifest file and therefore cannot download other packages.
-The Zebra package can only be loaded by packages for which it is explicitly specified as a dependency in the manifest file, namely the Pub package and one of the Priv packages.
+What happens when calculating the expression import Zebra in the main code App?
+Since the package Zebra not specified in the project file, the import will fail despite the fact that Zebra It is in the manifest file.
+Moreover, if the operator import Zebra it was used in a public package Priv with a UUID 2d15fe94-a1f7-436c-a4d8-07a9a496e01c it would also fail, since this package has Priv there are no declared dependencies in the manifest file and therefore it cannot download other packages.
+Package Zebra it can only be loaded by packages for which it is explicitly specified as a dependency in the manifest file, namely the package Pub and one of the packages Priv.

 The Path diagram of the project environment is extracted from the manifest file.
-The path to the package with the identifier uuid
+The path to the package with the identifier uuid and the name X It is determined according to the following rules (in the specified order).

 -

-, then the following happens.-
+uuidand the nameX, then the following happens.-

-If it has a top-level
+If it has an element

 -